- Main

 7 Mistakes That Kill Online Course Sales

 - Selling the course, not the result.
 People don’t need “a 10-week course with 48 lessons.”
-They need transformation.
+They need a result: more income, a new skill, a solved problem.
+Sell the transformation.

-- Single acquisition channel.
-Minimum 2–3 channels: organic + paid + email list.
+- A single acquisition channel.
+If all your traffic comes from Instagram and the algorithm shifts — you lose everything.
+At least 2–3 channels: organic + paid + email list.

 - No deadline.
-“Course available forever” = “I’ll buy someday” = never.
+“The course is available forever” = “I’ll buy someday” = never.
+Use launches with fixed dates, early-access discounts, limited seats.

 - Manual work instead of automation.
-Automation lets your funnel work 24/7.
+If you send every email and every reminder by hand — you sell only while you’re awake.
+Automation lets the funnel work 24/7.

 FAQ: Common Questions About Selling Courses